Mychell Chagas

-Mychell Ruan da Silva Chagas (born 6 June 1989), commonly known as Mychell Chagas, is a Brazilian professional footballer who plays as a forward for Swiss 1.
-Liga club Young Fellows Juventus.
+Mychell Ruan da Silva Chagas (born 6 June 1989) is a Brazilian professional footballer who plays as a forward for 1.
+Liga Classic club Young Fellows Juventus.

 Career

 On 22 December 2017 he would join second tier football club Servette.
 He would go on to win the 2018–19 Swiss Challenge League division with the club and promotion to the top tier.

 On 22 September 2020, Chagas joined China League One club Nantong Zhiyun.

 In June 2022, Chagas joined Liga 1 club PSS Sleman.

 In July 2023, Chagas returned to China and signed a with China League One club Yanbian Longding.

 On 2 February 2024, Chagas returned to Switzerland and signed a with Swiss 1.
 Liga club FC Dietikon.